STEAM-Academy-PRO/revolution-robotics-robot-mind/README.md

  - Run `python -m dev_tools.create_package`
  - The resulting files can be found in `install`
  - Copy the `framework.meta` and `framework.data` files into the `~/RevvyFramework/user/data/ble` folder on the robot as `2.meta` and `2.data`.
+ - `framework-<version>.tar.gz` is the update package that can be uploaded using the mobile app.
  - To install the new package, restart the framework service, or stop it and start the framework manually as described above.
  - Please note that the installation process can take up to about 5 minutes.